-Why Pursue an MS in Urban Planning?
+Why Pursue a Master's Degree in Urban Planning

 The Klesse College of Engineering and Integrated Design’s downtown location in San Antonio is composed of several historic layers from the 17th century to the present, making the program a perfect laboratory for the in-depth exploration of creativity, professions, and research.

 This degree is in collaboration with the Department of Public Administration in the College for Health, Community and Policy.
 The program offers two specializations – Urban Policy, and Urban Design – though students may graduate as generalist planners with no prescribed specialization.
 The program’s primary focus is to prepare students to become practitioners in the planning profession and takes an interdisciplinary perspective on understanding modern urban challenges.

 Applications are submitted through the UTSA Graduate Application.
 Please upload all required documents (listed below) on your UTSA Graduate Application.
 It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.

 |Urban and Regional Planning (MS)|

 |Required Degree||Bachelor's Degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.|

 |Minimum GPA||3.0 (on a 4.0 scale) Departments may consider GPA of last 60 semester credit hours|